Portal | Wildflowers Home Page | Plant Books | Flower Photos | Edibles | Weeds | Mushrooms | Search | View Cart

-Tanacetum vulgare--Common Tansy
+Tanacetum vulgare: Common Tansy

 About Common Tansy: Common Tansy is a native of Europe, also known as Chrysanthemum vulgare.
 It was brought to this country for medicinal and horticultural purposes.
 This perennial plant spreads via an extensive, spreading root system and profuse seed production.
 It especially favors the disturbed soils along ditch banks, where the water quickly spreads the seeds for miles downstream.
 Common Tansy is now widespread from coast-to-coast across most northern states and Canadian provinces.
 Despite extensive infestations along ditches, creeks, and roads, the plant is not yet listed as a noxious weed in many places.
 Most alarming, you can still buy the seed and grow more!

 Common tansy is rich in volatile oils (see Botany in a Day).
-The aromatic fresh young leaves and flowers may be used as a substitute for sage in cooking.
+The aromatic fresh young leaves and flowers may be used sparingly as a substitute for sage in cooking.
 The main volatile oil is thujone, a potent and bitter chemical often used medicinally as a wash to treat roundworm, or internally to expel worms and cause abortions.
 Excess consumption of thujone for medicinal purposes has caused convulsions and death.
 It should not be used without medical supervision.
-The volatile oil can be distilled from the plants and marketed.
+The volatile oil can be distilled from the plants and is marketed commercially.

 Mechanical Controls: Pulling or mowing has little effect on tansy, except to reduce seed production.
 Most of the big roots are near the surface, so it may feel like you can pull up smaller plant roots and all, but it almost always comes back again and again.
 Tansy regenerates from root fragments, so cultivation could expand the size of an infestation.